steshinoki/search_words_NBER/README.md

 ## Files

-- `words.py`: Contains the list of words to search for.
+- `words.py`: Contains the list of words to search for (optional, you can use the command line).
 - `pdfsearch.py`: Contains the main logic for downloading and searching the PDFs.

 ## Requirements